 Scribit Calibration is an important procedure that should be done after installing the robot, it affects the accuracy of Scribit on the selected surface.

-The goal of the Calibration is to place Scribit at its Zero Point, which is the point where any drawing and erasing will start from.
+The goal of the Calibration is to place Scribit at its Zero Point, which is the point where any drawing and erasing will start from and end to.

 Read more to understand the pros and cons of both calibration methods.

 You can calibrate your Scribit manually after marking the point zero by adjusting the pulleys and place the robot on that mark.

 - Pros: The manual calibration gives you more accuracy and the ability to check if your Scribit is set up correctly, the more precise you are the better results you will get.